Wimmics/gen2kgbot/README.md

 Each scenario can be run in the terminal.

-Option `-q|--question` allows to set a custom NL question.
+Option `-q|--question` sets a custom NL question.
 Otherwise a default NL question.

-Option `-p|--params` allows to set a custom configuration faile.
+Option `-p|--params` sets a custom configuration file.
 Otherwise file `config/params.yml` is used.

 Use python's option `-m` to run one of the scenarios.
 For instance: